 Creating outdoor spaces and roof gardens on commercial properties has become a popular trend as property developers and architects seek to enhance the work environment and provide benefits to staff wellbeing, mental health, productivity and even potentially add value.

-In this blog post, we will discuss how investing in an office roof terrace or garden can help improve your office building developments - from creating more space in urban areas, how it can create additional financial opportunities and even improve wellbeing and productivity to the building’s inhabitants.
+In this blog post, we will discuss how investing in an office roof terrace or garden can help improve your office building developments - from creating more space in urban areas, to how it can create additional financial opportunities and even improve the well-being and productivity of the building’s inhabitants.

 Office Roof Terraces: The Benefits to Staff Wellbeing

-For workers, this offers them the opportunity to step away from their desk, a desire that has been put into sharper focus since the pandemic.
+For workers, this offers them the opportunity to step away from their desks, a desire that has been put into sharper focus since the pandemic.
 Post-COVID, people have been more aware than ever of the benefits of different working environments.
 LogMeIn found that three in ten workers would take a lower salary to land a job with flexibility.
-The idea of flexible work-life is on the rise and doesn’t show any signs of slowing down.
+The idea of a flexible work life is on the rise and doesn’t show any signs of slowing down.